b0nbon1/b0nbon1/content/blog/acid-understanding-transactions-postgresql-part-0.md

 ---
-title: "ACID Database Properties with Postgresql: Part 1 - Transactions"
+title: "ACID Database Properties with PostgreSQL: Part 1 - Transactions"
 date: 2025-11-03T10:00:00+03:00
-description: "Understanding PostgreSQL Transactions before we explore ACID properties"
+description: "Understanding Transactions with PostgreSQL before we explore ACID properties"
-tags: ["Database", "ACID", "Atomicity", "Transactions", "Postgresql"]
+tags: ["Database", "ACID", "Atomicity", "Transactions", "PostgreSQL"]
 series: ["ACID Database Properties"]
 series_order: 1
 author: "Bonvic Bundi"
 ---

+> Welcome to my comprehensive series on ACID database properties!
+In this first part, we'll dive deep into **Transactions** before we get into the properties.

 Every day, we deal with transactions, even outside of databases.
 When you send money, order food online, or post something on social media, a transaction takes place.
 It’s a simple idea: either everything works, or nothing changes(all-or-nothing).
 You wouldn’t want your account to be charged if your payment fails halfway, right?
 That’s exactly why databases use transactions — to make sure operations happen completely and reliably.